Sixth525/Sixth525/README.md

 - 👋 Hi, I’m @Sixth525
-- 👀 I’m interested in game development and AI
+- 👀 I’m interested in Data science and AI
-- 🌱 I don't know where to learn about game
-- 💞️ I’m looking to collaborate on game dev projects
 - 📫 How to reach me vishnudarimireddy@gmail.com

 <!---